 The following chart (click for larger version) shows “initial” and “continued” claims, averaged monthly, overlaid with U.S. recessions since 1967 and from 2000.

-As you can see, acceleration to claims generally precedes recessions.
+As you can see, acceleration to claims generally precedes recessions and vice versa.

 Also, acceleration and deceleration of unemployment claims has generally preceded comparable movements to the unemployment rate by 3 – 8 months (click for larger version).